Gardening with the UC Master Gardener Program

 Master Gardeners who graduate from our intensive 3-month training program (every Saturday from mid-February through May) must volunteer at least 50 hours during the first year.
 After that, Master Gardeners must volunteer at least 25 hours and participate in 12 hours of continuing education per year in order to maintain active Master Gardener status.

-The UC Master Gardener Volunteer Training Program application for 2018 will be available in mid-November 2017.
+The UC Master Gardener Volunteer Training Program application for 2020 is available now.
+The deadline is January 6, 2020 at 3 pm.

 Master Gardener Handbook